 Institutions are encouraged to also recognize the recipients at any planned award ceremonies that may be held prior to graduation.

 Institution representative's typically receive a confirming email within 1-3 business days after receipt on program materials.
 An additional message is only sent if your institution's nominations are not received by deadline.
-If you do not receive a confirmation contact Jennifer Rubin, Foundation Program Manager, at: Jenniferr@aaoptom.org or call our office: 321-319-4870.
+If you do not receive a confirmation contact Jennifer Rubin, Grants and Awards Manager, at: AAOAwards@aaoptom.org or call 321-319-4872.